 Students who qualify to enter the senior field education courses are required to enroll in the course SW 350 Pre-Field Orientation during the spring semester of their junior year.
 The orientation course includes the completion of the field application package and individual interviews with each potential senior field student to review his or her preparedness for field.
 Students must show evidence of their completion of all lower division classes and required foundation social work courses in order to be approved for enrollment in the senior field education course SW 454.
 Students must also successfully complete SW 400 and SW 451 in order to gain admittance to SW 454.

 Exit Review Process

 The exit examination process for social work seniors includes three major components: the completion of a professional portfolio, an oral interview, and a review of the student’s field practicum performance.
 An Exit Exam Committee will assess each of these areas to determine the student’s readiness for social work practice.
 Students must successfully complete each of these stages with a minimum score of 80% in each area to pass the exit exam process.

-Oral Interview – Students will present their written Portfolio before an Exit Exam Committee consisting of faculty and Social Work Advisory Board practice professionals.
+Exit Exam Oral Presentation – Students will present their written Portfolio before an Exit Exam Committee consisting of faculty and Social Work Advisory Board practice professionals.
 The Committee will assess the student’s progress toward achieving the program competencies based on the quality of the completed portfolio and the student’s interview scores during an oral evaluation.

 Field Practicum - The field practicum experience is the signature component in the general curriculum in which a student is able to demonstrate their ability to integrate theory and practice.
 The Exit Exam Committee will review student field evaluations as a part of assessing the student’s readiness for professional practice.